 “No, that sort of fell apart.
 The drummer left us and I think we’d all had enough.
 Things move on.
 I’ve a new venture now.
 I’m in a gypsy jazz trio with a couple of great musicians – fiddle and bass players.”

 “Oh, shame about your rock band.
 I really liked it.”

-“Sounds good.
+“Wow, that sounds good.
 Maybe I could hitch there and camp.
 Oh we’d better be getting back,” I said “it’s nearly lunchtime.”

 The smell as we walked back in was wonderful and nostalgic, reminded me of all the other meals I’d had on Sundays.
 Vegetarian food can be just as delicious as food for carnivores.
 I’d tried telling that to some of my mates back in Crewe that but they all dismissed the idea.
 If only they weren’t so narrow minded.
 Anyway Wendy had cooked roasted stuffed cauliflower and chickpea curry, jacket potatoes which we had with garlic bread and salad.
 And for a pudding we had summer pudding with soya cream.
 She proudly announced that she’d baked the bread and grown the fruits for the pudding.
 She’d also cooked some chips and sausages for Jock who was very unadventurous with his diet.